Rule #1 Innings Pitched (ALL LEAGUES)

-C. The catcher may not block the plate unless he has possession of the ball.
+C. The defensive player may not block the base or plate unless he has possession of the ball.
 This rule will not be applied if there is no contact or incidental contact.

 D. Lack of contact presupposes that there was not a legitimate play on the runner, and the runner will not be called out for a failure to slide.